dima-brook/w3f_application/elrond_bridge.md

 ## Future Plans

-+ We will build similar bridges to HECO, Solano etc using the same validators to make it financially attractive for the validators wich will keep the bridge secure and decentralized.
++ We will build similar bridges to HECO, Solano etc using the same validators to make it financially attractive for the validators which will keep the bridge secure and decentralized.
 + Transaction fee calculator with the UI showing how much a transaction will cost on both sides Parachain & Elrond.
 + Add support for Elrond Wallet and other cryptocurrency wallets.
 + Migrating from PoS to PoI consensus mechanism.
++ Add an automated way of switching between different consensus mechanisms: PoA <-> PoS.

 ## Additional Information